 Only 3.5 miles away is Tavistock, a World Heritage Site and an ancient stannary and market town.
+Home of the original cream tea.
 It is the largest town in West Devon.
 It is situated on the River Tavy from which its name derives.
 Tavistock Abbey, whose ruins lie in the centre of the town, was founded in AD 961 Tavistock’s most famous son is Sir Francis Drake.
 Situated at the very heart of the historic town is the ancient Pannier Market.
 The Market was granted its Royal Charter in 1105 and has survived without a break for over 900 years.

 Tavistock has a yearly programme of history, musical and artistic events .
 With its architecture of local stone, wide range of interesting shops, market, riverside park, leisure centre and theatre, it is excellent for visitors.
 It is also a great base for exploring the surrounding beautiful countryside, the wild Dartmoor scenery, the many nearby pretty villages of Devon and Eastern Cornwall, and a variety of National Trust properties.